NonpareilGaming/Me/Depression.md

 I remember when I first moved and had to make new friends.

-When my mom tried to find her own post-marriage success, she decided to be a realtor.
+When my mom tried to find her own post-marriage success, she decided to become a realtor.
 I even remember helping her with her class work.
 So when I went to the 6th grade and we were figuring out where I would go, we decided on O'Neal.
-Pinehurst was a much better realestate market and O'Neal was a prestigious school, and I had earned an academic scholarship to help me attend.
+Pinehurst was a much better realestate market and O'Neal was a prestigiousschool, and I had earned an academic scholarship to help me attend the private institute.

 This was where I started to develop trust issues.